Beldringe: 1521–1774: Royal ownership

 In 1621, Jacob Beck ceded Beldringe to Christian IV in exchange for Gladsaxe in Scania.
-Christian IV's interest in the estate was due to its location in the middle of one of his hunting grounds.
+Christian IV used the land as hunting grounds..
 At this point, Beldringe consisted of the manor and a total of 52 tenant farms.
-In 1622, Christian IV placed the land that had belonged to Beldringe Rectory as well as 32 tenant farms from the Fief of Tryggevælde under Beldringe.
-He also renovated the main building and constructed a new stable for his horses as well as new farm buildings.
+In 1622, Beldringe Manor was again expanded.
+The main building was also renovated.

 In his will of 1665, Frederick III bequeathed Vordingborg Castle and the manors of Beldringe and Lekkende to his youngest son, Prince George.
-After Prince George's death in 1708, all his holdings reverted to the Crown and was then included in the newly established Vordingborg Cavalry District.
+After Prince George's death in 1708, all his holdings reverted to the Crown.
+The estate was subsequently included in the new Vordingborg Cavalry Fistrict.

 1774–1993: The Raben-Levetzau family

 In 1769, it was decided to sell Vordingborg Cavalry District.
-A commission proposed to divide the manors into smaller parcels and sell them in public auction.
-These plans were, however, met with opposition.
-In 1774, Beldringe was instead sold to Frederik Sophus Raben (1745–1820).
+In 1774, it was divided into 12 estates and sold at public auction.
+The auction took place at Vordingvorg Castle on 27 September.
+Beldringe and Lekkende were both sold to Frederik Sophus Raben (1745–1820).
 He undertook a comprehensive refurbishment of the main building.
-Raben's son, Carl Vilhelm Raben (1789-1870), inherited Beldringe after his father's death in 1820.
+On his death, Beldringe passed to his son Carl Vilhelm Raben (1789–1870).
 He had served as a diplomat in the Hague for many years but returned to Denmark to manage his estate.
 In 1834, he was granted royal permission to assume the surname Raben-Levetzau.
+Lekkende was passed to a younger brother.

 Having no children, Carl Vilhelm Raben-Levetzau and his wife Julia Adelaide Harriet Bornemann established Den Raben-Levetsauske Fond.
-After Julia Adelaide Harriet Bornemann's death in 1888, Beldringe passed to the nephew Frederik Christoffer Otto Raben-Levetzau (1850-1933).
-He owned it until his death.
-He began his career in the foreign diplomacy but was in 1905 appointed as Minister of Foreign Affairs in the Cabinet of Prime Minister Jens Christian Christensen.
-In 1908, he handed in his resignation and retired from politics.
+After Julia Adelaide Harriet Bornemann's death in 1888, Beldringe passed to the nephew Frederik Christoffer Otto Raben-Levetzau (1850–1933).
+Om 17905, he was appointed Minister of Foreign Affairs.

 Frederik Christoffer Otto Raben-Levetzaus was succeeded on the estate by his son Johan Otto Raben-Levetzau.
-It was passed to his daughter in 1992.
-She sold it in 1993.
+On his death in 1922, it was passed to his daughter.
+In 1993, she sold it to the wealthy Hong Kong-based Jebsen family.